-In the case of a company which has provided e-voting facility, voting commences much before a physically convened General Meeting is held.
 In such cases, it is not necessary to follow this conventional practice which causes no harm if practiced.
 The Chairman shall have the discretion in requiring proposing or seconding of the Resolution, while considering the same at the Meeting.

 A Proxy cannot speak and therefore he cannot propose or second a Resolution.
-However, the position of an authorised representative of a body corporate is different as discussed under paragraph 3.1 and 3.2 above and such a person is entitled to propose and second a Resolution.
+However, the position of an authorised representative of a body corporate is different as discussed earlier in paragraph 3.1 and 3.2 and such a person is entitled to propose and second a Resolution.